adamlkl/Information-Management-I-Project-TicketMaster-/README.md

 # XML
-team members: Adam, Matthew Ng, Tobias Hallen, Matthiuex, Conall
+Team members: Adam, Matthew Ng, Tobias Hallen, Matthiuex, Conall
 Topic: TicketMaster <br />
 Purpose: To build a system that reflects the operation of TicketMaster as a system, which includes how to deal with customer and <br />
 suppliers along with its corporation.
 Also implements a maintainence operator to deal with the system in case any malfunction <br /><br />